LNER Class A4 60034 Lord Faringdon

 It entered service on 1 July 1938 and was withdrawn on 24 August 1966.

 History

 Lord Faringdon was one of a small number of A4 Pacifics built with a double chimney and double Kylchap blastpipe.
-The first locomotive to have this being no. 4468 "Mallard".
+The first locomotive to have this was 4468 "Mallard".

-60034 Lord Faringdon was based at Kings Cross and ran on the London-Edinburgh line.
+Lord Faringdon was based at Kings Cross and ran on the London-Edinburgh line.

-When British Railways were nationalised and the LNER A4s were renumbered, 60034 Lord Faringdon and two other locomotives E22 Mallard and 60033 Seagull were used for the 1948 Locomotive Exchange Trials.
+When British Railways were nationalised and the LNER A4s were renumbered, Lord Faringdon and two other locomotives Mallard and 60033 Seagull were used for the 1948 Locomotive Exchange Trials.
 Lord Faringdon was used on the ex-LMS main line from Euston to Preston and Carlisle route.